 These reports can be found and submitted via our online Partner Activity Report Form.

-Texas Stream Team appreciates the chance to collaborate with educators and expand citizen science and environmental monitoring into classrooms across Texas.
+Texas Stream Team appreciates the chance to collaborate with educators and expand community science and environmental monitoring into classrooms across Texas.
 In order to encourage educators to incorporate Texas Stream Team into their classroom, we have created a watershed education curriculum that is available to educators for free on our website.
 Please visit the Texas Stream Team Educators webpage for more information.

 I am a professor/instructor at an institution of higher education.
 How can I integrate Texas Stream Team into my curriculum?